jmwolf82/XAI_Healthcare/README.md

 - [x] Upload sqlite database files that contain annotations
 - [x] Investigate annotations - In process see /Initial_EDA/Pandas_EDA

+### Data Clustering

+A series of notebooks leading the investigation of how to cluster the MITOSIS images into different categories for further annotations.

 ### References:
 - Aubreville, M., Bertram, C.A., Donovan, T.A. et al. A completely annotated whole slide image dataset of canine breast cancer to aid human breast cancer research.
 Sci Data 7, 417 (2020). https://doi.org/10.1038/s41597-020-00756-z